Visually-impaired student graduates from Jackson State University

 JACKSON, Miss.
 (WJTV) – A visually-impaired student has graduated from Jackson State University (JSU).

-Cathy Maberry is the youngest person to ever be diagnosed with pseudotumor cerebri.
+Cathy Maberry is the youngest person to ever be diagnosed with pseudotumor cerebri (PTC) .
 Her doctor’s said she is a medical mystery.

 “I don’t even think of it as a disability.
 I just think of it as an alternative way of living.
 It also allows me to expound on my abilities that I do have.
 When it comes to emotions, a lot of people don’t understand.
 They want you to suck it up.
 I don’t even call myself ‘blind’, I say ‘visually-impaired’, as you can see,” said Maberry.